illescasDaniel/Var-ReadOnly/README.md

 Manage read only members in C++ classes.

 There are two available classes: `ReadOnly` y and `ReadOnly_alt`.
 The first one includes methods to set values using a setter (optional), the other doesn't but it's' more efficient (*).

 How to make it work
 --------
-Add your friend class in the ReadOnly/ReadOnly_alt class.
+Add your friend class in the ReadOnly/ ReadOnly_alt class.
 ```C++
 class ReadOnly {